Product

 Kyno is probably the closest thing to a direct comparison.
 It is a desktop media management app that works locally, supports R3D and BRAW natively, and costs a one-time $159.
 It does preview, tagging, metadata logging, transcoding, and offloading with checksum verification.

 Where FrameQuery differs: Kyno has no AI-powered search.
 You cannot type "red car at sunset" and find matching clips.
 Tagging is manual.
-FrameQuery automatically builds a searchable index with transcription, object detection, face recognition, and scene descriptions.
-The trade-off is that FrameQuery requires cloud processing (and a subscription) for the indexing step, while Kyno is entirely self-contained.
+FrameQuery automatically builds a searchable index with transcription, object detection, scene descriptions, and face and voice recognition.
+Cloud processing handles transcription, object detection, and scene descriptions; face and voice recognition run on-device.
+The trade-off is that FrameQuery requires cloud processing (and a subscription) for the initial indexing step, while Kyno is entirely self-contained.

 Kyno was also acquired by Signiant in 2021 and went through a long period with no updates, which worried its user base.
 A new version shipped in late 2025, but the long-term roadmap is uncertain.